 - Heat your smoker or grill to about 165°F and when it at temperature, add the wood chunks for smoke and place the pork in the smoker.
 It is best to use indirect heat for this process.
 Smoke the pork for 1 hour in the smoker.
 While the meat is smoking, heat the water bath for the Sous Vide to 60°C/140°F.

-- Let the bacon come to room temperature in the sealed bag and chill the bacon for several hours before attempting to slice.
+- Chill the bacon for several hours before attempting to slice.

 - 5 pounds of Pork Loin yielded 48 slices of Sous Vide Home Cured Canadian/Back Bacon.